Circuit Complexity through phase transitions: consequences in quantum state preparation: Complexity and the geometry of states close to a quantum phase transition.

 We have already argued in section \ref{sec:NielsenDefComp} that if we are allowed to use any unitary, $\comp$ is of the order of one.
 In the literature, several unitary restrictions have been used: considering one and two qubit gates or considering gaussian states when moving from reference to target states.
 In this subsection, we consider another kind of restriction, quite natural when talking about a QPT.
 We will consider that one (and only one) parameter, say $\lambda$, of the Hamiltonian model is varied to pass through the QPT, keeping other variables or parameters fixed.
 Thus the metric is unidimensional.
 We know, that in this case, the geodesic is given by:

 Therefore,

 Below, we will work some examples and we will see that $T$ does not diverge at the QPT.
 However, if we compute the derivative instead:

 It is known that some components of the metric tensor can diverge, thus diverging the derivative of $\comp$.
 Equation \eqref{dcomp1d} has two consequences.
 The first one is that, under quite general circumstances, the derivative of $\comp$ close to a QPT is related to the metric tensor and inherits its universal properties.
+Thus, we can utilize the theory of the metric tensor and its behavior near a transition to automatically obtain the scaling for complexity.
 The second one is that this derivative can be used to witness and characterize QPTs.